hope-yao/physical_network/readme.md

 Tensorflow implementation of [DR-RNN: A deep residual recurrent neural network for model reduction](https://arxiv.org/abs/1709.00939).

 ![convergence](./assets/convergence.png)
+> convergence for DR_RNN_2 with Adam optimizer and learning rate = 0.1.
+We half lr every 500 iterations.

 # Result
 Reproduced result of Fig.2 from [the paper](https://arxiv.org/abs/1709.00939)